Halle Range

 The Halle Range or Halle Mountains (Hallebjergene) is a mountain range in Clavering Island, King Christian X Land, northeastern Greenland.
 Administratively this range is part of the Northeast Greenland National Park zone.

-The range was named by Lauge Koch during his 1929–30 expedition after Thore Gustav Halle (1884–1964), a professor at the University of Stockholm who had worked on the plant samples brought by the expedition.
+The range was named by Lauge Koch during his 1929–30 expedition after Thore Gustav Halle (1884–1964), a professor at the Stockholm University who had worked on the plant samples brought by the expedition.
 Formerly it had been also known as Joh.
 H. Andresenfjellet.

 Geography

 The Halle Range is an up to 1200 m high little glaciated mountain massif located in the southwest part of Clavering Island (Clavering Ø).
 Its average elevation is 912 m and the highest point of the range is 1272 m high Bramsen Bjerg.
 The Vildbækdalen is a valley in the heart of the range.
 The area of the Halle mountains is uninhabited.